 - Remove the second top dough from the freezer and cut more circles out.
 Once you are happy with the design, remove the pie from the freezer.
 Beat an egg in a small dish and brush it over the top crust.
 Then place the second top crust on top of the egg wash (this will glue the crusts together).1 Egg

 - Crimp the edges in the style of your choosing.
-Egg wash the entire top of the pie and sprinkle with coarse sugar.1 Tablespoon Coarse Sugar
+Egg wash the entire top of the pie and sprinkle with coarse sugar.1 Tablespoon Turbinado Sugar

 - Place the pie plate on a baking sheet.
 Bake in the preheated oven on the lowest rack for 45 minutes.
 The pie will be done with the crust is golden brown and the fruit filling is bubbling.